umarhassan-mitodl/21w.783-fall-2002/content/pages/study-materials/style.md

 {{< anchor "pun" >}}{{< /anchor >}}Punctuation
 ----------------------------------------------

-If punctuation makes you feel uneasy because you don't know the rules, get a [standard style guide](http://mit.edu/afs/athena/course/21/21.guide/) and learn the rules.
+If punctuation makes you feel uneasy because you don't know the rules, get a {{% resource_link "ee31f4b5-6786-4f40-8afd-faf8fd4a6942" "standard style guide" %}} and learn the rules.
 If you think that commas go where you naturally pause in a sentence, get a standard style guide and learn the rules.

 Two things make writers who know punctuation rules feel uneasy about punctuation: